 Removing urine stains and odors from flooring can be a challenge.
-This guide is about removing urine stains and smell from a tile floor.
+This guide is about cleaning pet urine stains and odors from a tile floor.

 I would like to know how to remove pet urine stains and smells on tile floors without taking up the old floors and having them redone.

 Try soaking a rag in white vinegar, and putting it on the stains to soak for several hours or overnight, rewetting the rag if needed.
 Then wipe clean.
 This has worked for me.
 Apparently acetic acid is stronger than uric acid.
 Kaboom bathroom cleaner( the one that turns from blue to white when the surface is clean) also seems to work well on cereamic tile around the toilet.